 It's about building a reputation that makes people feel confident in your ability to make a difference.

-Figuring out the right amount for a nonprofit to allocate towards marketing can feel like navigating a maze.
+Figuring out the right amount for marketing for nonprofit organization can feel like navigating a maze.
 How much is enough?

 How much is too much?
 The answer isn't one-size-fits-all, but there are guidelines to help you make informed decisions.